 “Montessori toys are grounded in reality, as little ones learn about the world around them.
 They are made of natural materials, are simple in design, and are child-powered, not battery-powered,” explains Stacy Keane, the head of learning at MontiKids, an at-home Montessori program for kids up to age three.
 “Electronic toys with lights and sounds can put a child into passive mode, as they push a button waiting to be entertained.
 Montessori toys require a child to activate them.”

-In other words, a simple wood car requires your child to push it around, to move it, to park it, and be fully engaged as he or she figures out how the thing works.
-The benefits of playing with such toys are myriad: They help toddlers develop their fine and gross motor skills; they teach them about cause and effect; they encourage deep exploration, as children engage with the toys — as opposed to the toys engaging with them.
+In other words, a Montessori toy, like a simple wood car, requires your child to push it around, to move it, to park it, and be fully engaged as he or she figures out how the thing works.
+The benefits of playing with Montessori toys are myriad: They help toddlers develop their fine and gross motor skills; they teach them about cause and effect; they encourage deep exploration, as children engage with the toys — as opposed to the toys engaging with them.
 And they challenge kids, as they learn how to place the ring on a stacker or that the square peg doesn’t go into the round hole.

 But here’s the thing, parents.
 Chances are, you’ve done a Google search for Montessori toys and realized that any car or ball or rattle that isn’t plastic claims to fall under the very broad Montessori umbrella.
 In fact, “any company can claim to be Montessori,” says Keane.